IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 #### Coding style

 Follow the [Black code style] that is enforced by the formatting tool [Black].
-Black is a PEP8 compliant opinionated formatter with a limited set of configurable options.
+Black is a PEP8-compliant opinionated formatter with a limited set of configurable options.

 We slightly deviate from Black's default code style:

-- We use an improved string processing feature, which splits long string literals and merges short ones, more about this [here](https://black.readthedocs.io/en/stable/the_black_code_style/future_style.html).
+- We use an improved string processing feature, which splits the long string literals and merges short ones, more about this [here](https://black.readthedocs.io/en/stable/the_black_code_style/future_style.html).